kevinlr5/conjugates/docs/deployment.md

 3. Export the keys for the `deployer` account as `AWS_ACCESS_KEY_DEPLOYMENT` and `AWS_SECRET_KEY_DEPLOYMENT`.
 4. Export the ARN of your cert as `AWS_CERT_ARN`
 5. Export the DB info as `DB_HOSTNAME` and `DB_USER_PASSWORD`
-6. `./gradlew clean build deployTest`
+6. `./gradlew clean build deployTest` (note that the site won't work without proper SSL config)
 7. The previous command will complete when it verifies that the deployment is working.
 It writes its state to the S3 bucket.
-8. To destroy the test deployment, take the deployId from the log and run `./gradlew clean destroyDeployTest -PdeployId=theId`
+8. To destroy the test deployment, take the deployId from the log and run `./gradlew clean destroyDeploy -PdeployId=theId`.
+The id usually looks like `test-123456`.

 ## Configuring a CI/CD server (CircleCi)